vankasteelj/opensubtitles-uploader/README.md

     - locales\
     - icudtl.dat
     - nw.pak
+ 8. Get "dist/osu.json" and place it next to the portable .exe, it'll serve as configuration file (on an USB key, for example)
- 8. You can use/distribute "OpenSubtitles-Uploader_portable.exe" alone, no other files required.
+ 9. You can use/distribute "OpenSubtitles-Uploader_portable.exe" with or without osu.json (recommended to use it)